aam29dc/batch_curl_bot/README.md

 I didn't add time delays on purpose, but random time delays can help make it appear as a real person; sometimes a site might take long too ping and this can help add delays.

 #### comments on batch scripting:
-when using `set` for declaring a variable dont use spaces before or after the `=`: `set var=Hello world` is correct, `set var = hello world` is an error<br>
+-when using `set` for declaring a variable dont use spaces before or after the `=`: `set var=Hello world` is correct, `set var = hello world` is an error<br>
-all variables are global by default, use `setlocal` and `endlocal` to declare local variables within a block<br>
+-all variables are global by default, use `setlocal` and `endlocal` to declare local variables within a block<br>
-the else in a if and else control, the else must be paired with corresponding `)` from the previous if<br>
+-the else in a if and else control, the else must be paired with corresponding `)` from the previous if<br>
-calling a functions with a parameter that has an escaped character `^&` doesn't function well, and it was better to just pass the variable as a global instead<br>
+-calling a functions with a parameter that has an escaped character `^&` doesn't function well, and it was better to just pass the variable as a global instead<br>